Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Forms of Conservation Law and Discretizations

 In the discretization of the cell-averaged form, it is indeed natural to choose the cell-average as a numerical solution because the cell-averaged form is an evolution equation of the cell average.
 However, one can choose to store a point-valued solution instead as a numerical solution \cite{Nishikawa_3rdQUICK:2020}.
 Then, the time derivative needs to be expressed in terms the point-valued solution:

 where the control volume has been assumed to be independent of time $d \overline{\bf u} /dt = d ( {\cal C} {\bf u}) /dt = {\cal C} d {\bf u} /dt$, which can be discretized as

-where ${\Phi}_{jk} = {\Phi}_{jk}( {\bf w}_L,{\bf w}_R)$ and the operator $ {\cal C} $ has been assumed to be expressed locally with neighbor contributions.
-See Figure \ref{fig:stencil_MUSCL}.
+where ${\Phi}_{jk} = {\Phi}_{jk}( {\bf w}_L,{\bf w}_R)$ and the operator $ {\cal C} $ has been assumed to be expressed locally with neighbor contributions: $ {\cal C} {\bf u}_j \approx {\cal C}_{j,j} {\bf u}_j + \sum_{ k \in \{ k_j \} } {\cal C}_{j,k} {\bf u}_k$ (see Figure \ref{fig:stencil_MUSCL}).
 As before, the discretization can be made arbitrarily high-order for general unstructured grids by high-order solution polynomials and high-order discretization of the surface integral.
-Note that the solution polynomial is here an interpolating polynomial over point-valued solutions stored at cell centers or nodes in an unstructured grid.
+Note that the solution polynomial is here an interpolating polynomial over point-valued solutions stored at cell centers in an unstructured grid.
 As discussed in Ref.\cite{Nishikawa_3rdQUICK:2020}, this is the reason that $\kappa=1/2$ gives third-order accuracy in one dimension.

 To update the point-valued solution in time, we need to invert the cell-average operator ${\cal C}$, but it is not invertible in general: e.g., there exist many functions whose cell-average vanishes.
-One way to overcome the difficulty is to construct an approximate operator $\tilde{\cal C}$ such as written in Equation (\ref{sec2_quick}), which can be inverted, up to a desired order of accuracy \cite{Denaro:IJNMF1996,Denaro:IJNMF2002}:
+One way to overcome the difficulty is to construct an approximate operator $\tilde{\cal C}$ such as written in Equation (\ref{sec2_quick}), which can be inverted formally, up to a desired order of accuracy \cite{Denaro:IJNMF1996,Denaro:IJNMF2002}, as

-where we have assumed $ \overline{\bf s} = \tilde{\cal C} {\bf s}$ in addition to $ \overline{\bf u} = \tilde{\cal C} {\bf u}$.
-The approximate cell-average operator $\tilde{\cal C}$ forms a globally coupled matrix, which is often called the mass matrix.
-It needs to be inverted at every time step (or every stage of a multi-stage time-stepping scheme), which is typically implemented via a linear solver applied to $\tilde{\cal C} {\bf x} = \left[ \frac{1}{V} \int_{\partial V} {\bf f}_n \, ds \right] $.
+where the approximate cell-average operator $\tilde{\cal C}$ forms a globally coupled matrix (e.g., as in Equation (\ref{sec2_quick})), which is often called the mass matrix.
+It needs to be inverted at every time step (or every stage of a multi-stage time-stepping scheme), which is typically implemented via a linear solver applied to $\tilde{\cal C} \left(\frac{ d {\bf u} }{dt } \right)= \left[ - \frac{1}{V} \int_{\partial V} {\bf f}_n \, ds + {\bf s} \right] $.
 The operator $\tilde{\cal C}^{-1}$ is called a deconvolution operator and the methods based on the above form are often called the deconvolution finite-volume methods \cite{Denaro:IJNMF1996,Denaro:IJNMF2002}.
 See Ref.\cite{Denaro:IJNMF2002} for an example applied to unstructured triangular grids.
-The approach is similar to continuous Galerkin methods, which has been known for a long time since Ref.\cite{FeliceDenaroMoela:NHT1993}.
+The approach is similar to continuous Galerkin methods; the similarity has been known for a long time since Ref.\cite{FeliceDenaroMoela:NHT1993}.